christroutner/insight-docker/README.md

 the network on May 15th, 2019.

 # insight-docker
-This repository contains a Dockerfile and bash shell scripts for building a Docker-based Bitpay Insight API server and bitcoin-abc v18.0 full node.
+This repository contains a Docker Compose and Dockerfile for building a Docker-based Bitpay Insight API server and bitcoin-abc v19.6 full node.
 This Dockerfile is based on
 [this gist](https://gist.github.com/christroutner/d43eebbe99e155b0558f97e450451124)
 walking through the setup of a BCH Insight server.
 At the moment, an Insight